harish-guda/personal-website/content/research.md

 ## Interests

 My broad interests are in incentive and information design in service operations and platforms.
+I enjoy theory.

 ## Working Papers